Generating an API token

 When you want to push or pull data from and to the platform, you need to generate (an) API token(s).
 Each token sets the permissions for the API connection and defines :

-Having these detailed settings make sure that you can take full responsibility for the platform security and set specific permission for al incoming and outgoing data.
+Having these detailed settings makes sure that you can take full responsibility for the platform security and set specific permission for all incoming and outgoing data.
 You generate the token in our platform and then paste it your API management tool.

-Go to touchpoint setting and select API connectors.
+Go to the settings and select API connectors.

 The API Connectors page has the following overview:

-To make a new API token, click on 'create new' in the top right corner.
+To generate a new API token, click on 'create new' in the top right corner.
 Add a name and a time period.

-Switch the toggle on/off depending on wether a Fixed IP is required.
+Switch the toggle on/off depending on whether a Fixed IP is required.

-Now, set the priviliges for the connection, or in other words, select the API calls that are allowed for the touchpoint you're going to connect.
+Now, set the privileges for the connection, or in other words, select the API calls that are allowed for the touchpoint you're going to connect.

 When the touchpoint is connected, scroll back up and click the green 'save and generate token' button.